BEST STARTS FOR KIDS

 Now we've cut our pizza into eight pieces.
 Each one of these parts is called an eighth.
 And if we put all eight pieces back together, it's one whole pizza again.
 And the pieces are all the same so it's fair."

 And you can show the way the text is recorded on the page reinforcing to your child that text contains meaning.
 And you can identify some of the numerals used in a recipe.

-Including your children while cooking, gardening or building maximizes your time and can:
+Including your children while cooking, gardening, or building, maximizes the use of your time and can:

 expose children to the language of mathematics and mathematical concepts in meaningful ways